-

 * {@link Locale##default_locale default format Locale} to produce localized

-To match the above description, add the following sentence to the method description of charset()
+To match the above description, change the method description of charset()

 * {@link java.nio.charset.Charset#defaultCharset() Charset.defaultCharset()}.